Air Conditioning System 101

 You can usually hear when the compressor kicks in.
 It has a deeper, rumbling sound that’s unmistakable.

 If the compressor is not working, it’s probably not efficient or cost-effective to repair it.
 The compressor is the hardest-working part of the AC system, and when it breaks, you might need to replace the compressor or even your entire AC.
-The compressor is the critical component in how RV air conditioners work.
+The compressor is the critical component in how AC units work.

-Now that you have a better understanding of how RV air conditioners work, you can travel in cool comfort with confidence.
-Make sure to follow all of those tips for keeping your RV cold and maintaining your air conditioner.
+Now that you have a better understanding of how an RV AC unit works, you can travel in cool comfort with confidence.
+Make sure to follow all of those tips for keeping your RV cold and maintaining your AC unit.

 If you found this article informative and helpful, please share it with other RV owners, especially friends and family members, who might need to know how RV AC systems work.
-Let’s all make sure everyone keeps cool in the hot summer vacation days!
+Let’s all make sure everyone keeps cool on those hot summer vacation days!